jFarrow02/devops-bootcamp/ch07-docker/13-docker-vol-demo.md

 1. Windows: `C:\ProgramData\docker\volumes`
 2. Linux/Mac: `var/lib/docker/volumes`

-Each anonymous volume will be identified by its own unique has followed by `/_data`.
+Each anonymous volume will be identified by its own unique hash followed by `/_data`.
 Named volumes will be identified by name.